Self-Compassion for the Female Athlete (Podcast – 31:36mins).

 License - CC-BY-NC

-The Multidisciplinary Inventory of Perfectionism in Sport (MIPS Questionnaire)
+Multidisciplinary Inventory of Perfectionism in Sport (MIPS)

-Citation: Stöeber, Joachim., Otto, Kathleen., & Stoll, Oliver (2006).
-Multidimensional Inventory of Perfectionism in Sport (MIPS): English version.
+Citation: Stöeber, Joachim., Otto, Kathleen., & Stoll, Oliver (2006) Multidimensional Inventory of Perfectionism in Sport (MIPS): English version.
 School of Psychology, University of Kent.
-(Unpublished).https://kar.kent.ac.uk/41560/1/MIPS%20-%20English%20Version%20%28Nov%202006%29.pdf
+(Unpublished). https://kar.kent.ac.uk/id/eprint/41560

-Abstract: The MIPS Questionnaire poses a series of questions to athletes regarding Perfectionism and Non-Perfect Performance during training and competitions, and perceived pressure from coaches, teammates, and parents. **The MIPS is also included within the OER Lesson Plan for Perfection(ism) in Sport**
+Abstract: The MIPS Questionnaire poses a series of questions to athletes regarding Perfectionism and Non-Perfect Performance during training and competitions, and perceived pressure from coaches, teammates, and parents.

 Leadership Styles among Youth Sport Coaches (Journal: 10-15mins)